On The Evaluation of Collision Probability along a Path: A

 \subsection{Continuous Path Parametrization}

-In the case in which the path $\mathbb{S}$ is continuous, one has either to evaluate a union of the uncountable number of sets spanned by the robot moving along the trajectory, \cref{eq:DROT}, or to compute the product over an uncountable number of indices.
-Computing the former or the latter turns out to be unpractical, or straight up impossible, although the path followed by the robot can be parameterized as $\mu_R(s) :[0,1] \to \mathbb{W}$, Therefore, a parametrization of $D_T$ \cref{eq:DROT} is needed.
-For simplicity let us assume that $\mathbb{W} = \mathbb{R}^2$ and that $S_R$ and $S_O$ are disks.
+In the case in which the set $\mathbb{S}$ is continuous, one has either to evaluate a union of the uncountable number of sets spanned by the robot moving along the trajectory, \cref{eq:DROT}, or to compute the product over an uncountable number of indices.
+Computing the union or the product turns out to be unpractical, or even impossible in closed form.
+The problem is, for a path parametrized as $\mu_R(s): [0,1] \to \mathbb{W}$, to find an expression of ${D}_{RO}(s)$ and $D_T$ \cref{eq:DROT}.
+For simplicity let us assume henceforth that $\mu_R(s)$ is almost everywhere differentiable map and $\mathbb{W} = \mathbb{R}^2$.
+Consider two disks $S_R$ and $S_O$ outer-bounding the shape of the objects.
 Then, the combined shape $S_{RO}$ is a disk whose radius is the radii sum.
 Here $D_T$ takes the shape of a rounded tube, drawn by the large disk being swept along the trajectory, as shown in \cref{fig:tubedifference}.

 The characterization of such a swept space is generally rather complex.
 Recently, that characterization has been addressed by \cite{demont-marinMinimumSweptvolumeMetric2022} with nontrivial mathematical methods, and focusing on local aspects.